buhrmi/buhrmi/README.md

 ## Hi, I'm buhrmi.
 Welcome to my rave!

-Here at the rave we casually disrupt the musical landscape in South East Asia and Japan.
-With the help of our portfolio companies and apps, we offer venue communication and visa support for international artists.
+Here at the rave we build companies and apps to rock the musical landscape in South East Asia and Japan.
+We do this by offering venue communication and visa support for international artists.

 ### Companies dedicated to the rave